 Human Performance Research Centre laboratories

 Located within our facilities at the Rugby Australia Building in Sydney’s premier sporting precinct, Moore Park, the Human Performance Research Centre provides a space for focused research in sport and exercise science, across skill acquisition, exercise physiology, biomechanics, strength and conditioning, and injury management and prevention.
 The collaborative, transdisciplinary research centre brings together cutting-edge facilities and leading researchers who collaborate to develop authentic, impactful real-world applications for health, sport and exercise.

 Newly opened in 2019, the UTS Biologics Innovation Facility is a training, teaching, research and development facility for biotech.
 BIF (as it’s informally known) has the potential to enable new biotech discoveries, such as cost-effective drugs and innovative sustainable foods and nutraceuticals.
 With state-of-the-art biomanufacturing equipment from GE Healthcare Life Sciences, BIF gives the fast-changing biotech and pharmaceutical sector the opportunity to train and upskill employees locally, while providing UTS researchers with access to world-class facilities for impact-driven research.

 Hive Super Lab

-Housed in a basement level of our new UTS Central building, the Hive Super Lab will open in 2020.
-Designed to a PC2-standard, the lab will be even larger and more technologically advanced than our existing cutting-edge Super Lab in the Vicki Sara Building.
-The space will accommodate up to 270 students at any one time, with specialist high-tech audio-visual facilities allowing seven classes to run simultaneously.
-It will be a practical, collaborative space, enabling students and researchers from different science disciplines to work side by side.
+Housed in a basement level of our new UTS Central building, the Hive Super Lab opened in March 2020.
+Designed to a PC2-standard, the lab is even larger and more technologically advanced than our existing cutting-edge Super Lab in the Vicki Sara Building.
+The space accommodates up to 270 students, with specialist high-tech audio-visual facilities allowing seven classes to run simultaneously.
+It's a practical, collaborative space, enabling students and researchers from different science disciplines to work side by side.